Corruptex/booru-dataset-gatherer/README.md

 ```
 FILEURL, PREVIEWURL, POSTURL, SAMPLEURI, RATING, TAGS, ID, HEIGHT, WIDTH, PREVIEWHEIGHT, PREVIEWWIDTH, CREATION, SOURCE, SCORE, MD5, LOCATION
 ```

+## Authentication
+Since BooruSharp supports authentication, this application also supports this feature.
+By passing along a `--username` and `--passwordHash` you can authenticate yourself to the given Booru source.
+The different methods of authentication and which Booru supports it, you should consult the BooruSharp `README.md`, under the section [Authentication](https://github.com/Xwilarg/BooruSharp#authentification).

 ## Future
 Since this application is made to gather information, a few things are on the road-map to further enhance that core feature.
 This includes: